-In the bowl of a stand mixer fitted with the paddle attachment, combine the sugar, flour, baking soda and sea salt.
+In the bowl of a stand mixer fitted with the paddle attachment, combine the 2 cups sugar, flour, baking soda and sea salt.
 Let the mixer run on low for 2 to 3 minutes to incorporate air without sifting.

 In another medium bowl, whisk the oil and eggs together quickly so that they combine thoroughly.
 They will be thick and satiny, and light in color.
 Whisk in the sour cream but leave some visible streaks of white, being careful not to over mix.
 Pour in the melted chocolate mixture and mix until just combined.
 Add the chocolate and sour cream mixture to the dry ingredients in the mixing bowl fitted with the paddle attachment and mix on medium speed adding in thirds until just combined, 1 to 2 minutes.

 Remove the bowl from the mixer and incorporate with a rubber spatula any ingredients that may be hiding at the bottom of the bowl.
 The batter will be very wet and chocolaty, so it helps to transfer the batter into a liquid measuring cup to make it easier to pour.

 Pour the batter into the prepared cupcake pan, filling each baking cup about two-thirds full.
 Refill the measuring cup as needed and repeat until all of the cupcake cups are filled.
 Bake the cupcakes until a cake tester inserted in the center comes out clean, 20 to 25 minutes.
 Set aside to cool for at least 20 minutes.
 Once the cupcakes are cooled, remove them from the paper liners.